VMware

 Acquisition in 2006

-Akimbi Systems, Inc. was founded in 2004 and is headquartered in San Mateo, California.
-The company specializes in developing infrastructure management solutions tailored for software development and testing organizations.
-Its primary offering includes a complex configuration capture-and-restore system, which allows software developers and quality assurance engineers to suspend and capture configurations to a shared storage library.
-This functionality enhances the efficiency and effectiveness of the software development process.
-Akimbi Systems has formed strategic partnerships with notable firms, including Mercury, Microsoft, Platespin, and VMware.
-In June 2006, Akimbi Systems was acquired by VMware, further integrating its solutions into a larger infrastructure management ecosystem.
+Akimbi Systems, Inc. is a company that specializes in infrastructure management solutions tailored for software development and testing organizations.
+Founded in 2004 and headquartered in San Mateo, California, Akimbi develops complex configuration capture-and-restore systems that allow software developers and quality assurance engineers to efficiently suspend and capture environments to a shared storage library.
+This capability enhances collaboration and streamlines the development process.
+The company has established strategic partnerships with notable firms, including Mercury, Microsoft, Platespin, and VMware.
+Akimbi Systems was acquired by VMware in 2006, further integrating its innovative solutions into the broader infrastructure management landscape.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.